tgc-bot/FourAcesContracts/Membership.md

 51. M.O.A. staff do not have explicit rights over Casino Staff members.

-52. The M.O.A. may not be ordered or vetoed *to* perform any action by Casino Management
+52. The M.O.A.
+MAY NOT be ordered or vetoed *to* perform any action by Casino Management

-53. The M.O.A. may be blocked such that it can not issue a citation by Casino Management
+53. The M.O.A.
+MAY be blocked such that it CAN NOT issue a citation by Casino Management

-54. The M.O.A. may issue citations to prevent unruly behaviour or unsportsmanlike conduct.
+54. The M.O.A.
+MAY issue citations to prevent unruly behaviour or unsportsmanlike conduct.

 55. The M.O.A. withholds the authority to seize the winnings of a game